 Room: 221 ELB

 The Embedded Systems Laboratory was founded in 2008 with the mission of providing tools and methodologies to support the embedded system courses at both undergraduate (ECE473) and graduate (ECE554) levels.
-The lab is equiped with the state of art equipment including the mixed logic scope, micro-controller MC912S32, Student Project Board, and the software tools (Code warrior from FreeScale).
+The lab is equipped with the state of art equipment including the mixed logic scope, micro-controller MC912S32, Student Project Board, and the software tools (Code warrior from FreeScale).

 Room: 116 ELB